rizkylazuardi/dropdown-rl/README.md

 ```bash
 npm run build
 ```
-Check the result in root folder / dist
+Check the result in root folder / dist. the package ready to be published into npm registry.

 Also you can build the storybook by running this command: